Tie a Tie

-ToggleStanding in front of the mirror with a big event in an hour and no idea what to do with the fabric around your neck is genuinely stressful.
-Most guys only wear ties a few times a year, so forgetting the steps is completely normal.
-The good news is that tying a tie is one of those things that clicks fast once someone walks you through it clearly.
+Standing in front of the mirror with a big event in an hour and no idea what to do with the fabric around your neck is stressful.
+Most guys only wear a tie a few times a year, so forgetting the steps is completely normal.
+The good news is that this is one of those skills that clicks fast once someone walks you through it clearly.

-This guide covers four methods: the Windsor, the Half Windsor, the Four-in-Hand, and the Bow Tie.
+This guide covers four methods: the Windsor, the Half Windsor, the Four-in-Hand, and the bow tie.
 Pick the one that fits your occasion, follow the steps, and you will have it done before you leave the house.

 The Windsor is the most recognized knot for a reason.
 It produces a wide, symmetrical triangle that looks polished at job interviews, weddings, and formal dinners.
 Spread collar shirts are made for this knot.

-Step 1: Flip up your shirt collar and drape the tie a tie around your neck.
+Step 1: Flip up your shirt collar and drape the tie around your neck.
 Wide end on the right, narrow end on the left.
 Let the wide end hang about 12 inches lower.

 Step 2: Bring the wide end across the narrow end so they cross in an X shape under your chin.